1. How long will it take my milk to come in?

 4. How do I know if I’m producing enough milk?

 Easy!
-Is your baby peeing, pooping and are weights good?
+Is your baby peeing, pooping, and putting on weight?
 Is your sweet little one meeting milestones and they are generally happy and content?
 Then you’re doing great!
 Make sure you are seeing a breastfeeding-friendly pediatrician who is using the WHO growth chart for breastfed babies.
 Trust your body, trust your baby.
 Also remember that averages are just that, averages.
 We all come in different shapes and sizes, so will our babies.
 Your milk is always evolving and changing to meet your baby’s needs over time which is pretty magical.
 Managing breastfeeding well in the first month is a huge indicator for how your supply will look down the road.
 It’s important to seek assistance earlier rather than later to help ensure a good start if you are having trouble.
 Remember, the pump is not a good indicator of supply, but pumping may be a part of the plan if baby is having latching difficulty (or for other reasons).

 5. My baby won’t latch.
 What’s the trick?